-For my first recipe, I decided to try pressure cooker pinto beans.
+For my first recipe, I decided to try Instant Pot pinto beans.
 My family loves beans and it was an easy way to get used to my new pressure cooker.
 I’m a throw stuff in a pot kind of cook and was very pleased with how these beans came out.
 This is a nice versatile dish; The Husband chose to eat them in a bowl, while Red and I turned them into tacos.
 If you like Mexican inspired flavors then these pinto beans are for you.

 For this recipe, there isn’t any need to soak your beans ahead of time; the pressure cooker will cook them perfectly without this extra step.
 This recipe couldn’t be more simple!
 Just add the dried beans to the Instant Pot or your pressure cooker of choice then add water, olive oil, onion, garlic, cubed salt pork (can be left out for a vegetarian option), Mexican oregano, cumin, bay leaf, cilantro, salt, and pepper.

 Set the pressure cooker to beans or your Instant Pot to pressure cook and cook for 45 minutes.
 Don’t forget to allow extra time for the pot to come to pressure to release after your beans are finished.
-The pressure will build and the button in back will pop up.
+The pressure will build and the button in the back will pop up.
 Once this happens, the Fairwind pressure cooker will then switch to cook mode.

 Once the beans are cooked it will switch to “Hot” and you will release the pressure valve on top.
 This is a lot of fun because the steam will come pouring out of the top of the pressure cooker for a few minutes.
 Once the pressure and steam are released, it’s dinner time!